andreafabrizi/DNSProxy/README.md

 * Initial release

 ## WIP - features being actively worked on:
-* to use NGHTTP2 in place of CURL.
-A faster way to support H2 (anyways, CURL requires NGHTTP2)
-* implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
-Remember, there's no ID field in DOH !
 * offer GET & POST choice on method (for all DoH and pre-DoH URLs).
+So far, only GET is supported.
-* save HEX packet structure, i.e. to feed local disk cache, or serve it as HTTP content from DNSP daemon
+* save HEX packet structure, to serve it as HTTP content from DNSP daemon or prime the local disk cache
+* support far more than A, AAAA, CNAME and NS.
+My pre-DoH test protocol supported MX, PTR and ALL types
 * add a "--resolve" option to pin DoH request to an IP address (see SNI debate)
+* find out why some requests encounter ";; Question section mismatch: got fantuz.net/RESERVED0/IN"
+* reduce memory impact
+* test build on Debian, Windows, MacOS (only tested with Ubuntu 14-18 and very old MacOS)
+* test bynary distribution on Debian, Windows, MacOS

 ## Ideas - lower priority:
+* implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
+Remember, there's no ID field in DOH !
 * use h2 "Warning" headers to signal events/failures
+* to use NGHTTP2 in place of CURL.
+A faster way to support H2 (anyways, CURL requires NGHTTP2)
 * parallelize requests, choose the faster response
 * restore performances, currently impacted by new TCP handlers
-* REDIS: implement or let die.
+* REDIS: implement or let die
+* DNSSEC validation tests ?
 * add a statistics backend
-* DNSSEC validation tests ?

 ## Non-inclusive DoH providers list
 * 1.1.1.1